-• All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, are treated equally and have equal rights to protection

-- All staff act on concerns or disclosures that may suggest a child is at risk of harm - Pupils and staff involved in Safeguarding issues receive appropriate support - Staff adhere to the Staff Handbook (includes Staff Code of Conduct) and understand what to do in the event of any allegations against any adult working in the setting - All staff are aware of Early Help and ensure that relevant assessments and referrals take place - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - We teach children to be safe, physically and on-line through our PSHEE/RSE programme, assemblies and special events throughout the years e.g. NSPCC visits and On-line Safety lessons and awareness weeks.
+- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, are treated equally and have equal rights to protection - All staff act on concerns or disclosures that may suggest a child is at risk of harm - All staff are professionally curious and feel able to challenge decisions to ensure children receive the right support. - Pupils and staff involved in Safeguarding issues receive appropriate support - Staff adhere to the Staff Handbook (includes Staff Code of Conduct) and understand what to do in the event of any allegations against any adult working in the setting - All staff are aware of Early Help and ensure that relevant assessments and referrals take place - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - We teach children to be safe, physically and on-line through our PSHEE/RSE programme, assemblies and special events throughout the years e.g. NSPCC visits and On-line Safety lessons and awareness weeks.
 We also teach about the risk of radicalisation and how to build resilience towards this.

 The policy is provided to all staff (including temporary staff and volunteers) at induction, alongside our Staff Code of Conduct.
-The Safeguarding induction will cover online safety, which details expectations, applicable roles and responsibilities in relation to filtering and monitoring role of DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education, staff code of conduct (including whistleblowing and social media) which forms part of the School's induction programme
+The Safeguarding induction will cover online safety, which details expectations, applicable roles and responsibilities in relation to filtering and monitoring role of DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education, staff code of conduct (including whistleblowing and social media), mental health policy, which forms part of the School's induction programme

-In addition, all staff are provided with at least Part one of Keeping Children Safe in Education 2023 and Annexe B. Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
+In addition, all staff are provided with at least Part one of Keeping Children Safe in Education 2024 and Annexe B. Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
 Schools and college leaders and those staff who work directly with children should read Annexe B. All staff are required to sign to indicate that they have read and understood it.
 The Designated Lead is able to support all staff in understanding their responsibilities and implementing it in their practice.